 The McGeorge School of Law, University of the Pacific

-The McGeorge School of Law, University of the Pacific, offers the Master of Public Administration (MPA) and the Master of Public Policy (MPP) degrees to both full-time students and those earning a professional degree while working.
+In addition to a well-respected JD, the McGeorge School of Law, University of the Pacific, offers the Master of Public Administration (MPA) and the Master of Public Policy (MPP) degrees.
+Both full-time students and those earning a professional degree while working succeed in the program.
 Our focus on the interconnections of law, policy, management, and leadership provides unique competencies for your success.
 Students gain a foundation in statutory interpretation and regulatory processes critical to governance.
-Learn at a beautiful campus three miles from the State Capitol: go.mcgeorge.edu/publicpolicy or firstname.lastname@example.org.
+Learn at a beautiful campus three miles from the State Capitol:

 Political Data Inc.